Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: Some Applications of Our Methods

 Hence, the additional effort of Algorithm~\ref{alg:globalIDA} compared to local-IDA is only a polynomial factor.
 In practice, this factor will likely not matter, as we show by replicating the experiments on linear models originally performed by~\citet{maathuis2009estimating}.

-In a causal \emph{linear model}, where every edge represents a linear direct causal effect and under assumption that distribution of variables is multivariate normal, it is very simple to compute the causal effects $\theta_{ji}(D)$, defined in Eq.~\eqref{eq:causal:effect:param}, as the regression coefficient $\beta_{ji\mid \textit{Pa}_{i}(D)}$ of $X_i$ in the linear regression of $X_j$ on $X_i$ and $\textit{Pa}_{i}(D)$ (for details, see e.g., \citep{maathuis2009estimating}). \citet{maathuis2009estimating} consider sample versions of the global- and local-IDA, that is, versions of the algorithms that can be used if the conditional dependencies are estimated from the data.
-In their studies they use the estimated partial correlation as sample version of $\beta_{ji\mid S}$, for a set of variables $S$, and then using the sample version of the PC-algorithm to estimate the corresponding CPDAG $G$, they compute the estimated multisets $\hat{\Theta}$ and~$\hat{\Theta}^L$.
-In their studies, they consider variables $X_1, \ldots , X_n, X_{n+1}$ and, using the proposed implementations of global- and local-IDA, they compute the multisets $\hat{\Theta}_i$ and $\hat{\Theta}^L_i$ for total effects of a randomly chosen covariate $X_i$ on a response variable $Y$.
+In a causal \emph{linear model}, where every edge represents a linear direct causal effect and under the assumption that the distribution of variables is multivariate normal, one can compute the causal effects $\theta_{ji}(D)$, defined in Eq.~\eqref{eq:causal:effect:param}, as the regression coefficient $\beta_{ji\mid \textit{Pa}_{i}(D)}$ of $X_i$ in the linear regression of $X_j$ on $X_i$ and $\textit{Pa}_{i}(D)$ (for details, see e.g., \citep{maathuis2009estimating}). \citet{maathuis2009estimating} use \emph{sample versions} of global- and local-IDA, particularly relying on the PC-algorithm and conditional independence tests for the estimation of CPDAG $G$ from data.
+In their studies, they consider variables $X_1, \ldots , X_n, X_{n+1}$ and, as described above, they compute the multisets $\hat{\Theta}_i$ and $\hat{\Theta}^L_i$ for total effects of a randomly chosen covariate $X_i$ on a response variable $Y = X_n+1$.

 They report, that in simulation studies over sparse DAGs, already for $n = 14$, at least one of the 10 replicates\footnote{In the original experiments, the algorithms run over 10 replicates with sample size 1000.
-We perform 100 replicates for more stable results.} took more than 48 hours to compute, so that the computation was aborted.
-Moreover, for the \emph{riboflavin data} with $n=4088$ covariates in the data set, the global-IDA algorithm is stated as infeasible.
-We perform the same experiments reporting (i) the run time of computing $\hat{\Theta}_i^L$, i.\,e., the causal effect for each possible parent set of $X_i$ and (ii) the run time of computing the multiplicity for each parent set, i.\,e., the number of DAGs in the MEC with $X_i$ having the specified parents, as proposed in Algorithm~\ref{alg:globalIDA}.
+We perform 100 replicates for more stable results.} of the global-IDA algorithm took more than 48 hours to compute, so that the computation was aborted.
+Likewise, for the \emph{riboflavin data} with $n=4088$ covariates in the data set, the global-IDA algorithm is stated as infeasible.
+We perform the same experiments reporting (i) the run time of computing $\hat{\Theta}_i^L$, i.e., the causal effect for each possible parent set of $X_i$ and (ii) the run time of computing the multiplicity for each parent set, i.e., the number of DAGs in the MEC with $X_i$ having the specified parents, as proposed in Algorithm~\ref{alg:globalIDA}.
 Hence, local-IDA would be identical to performing step (i), whereas global-IDA would consist of (i) and (ii).
 Table~\ref{tab:IDA:times} shows the results.